-Unless you have made arrangements to arrive early, you should try to schedule your travel plans to arrive on Saturday 12 January 2013.
+Unless you have made arrangements to arrive early, you should try to schedule your travel plans to arrive on the official Arrival Weekend.

 This is the first date that you can access University accommodation.

-Arriving at this time allows you take advantage of our Airport Welcome Team and participate in Orientation Day and our other welcome events.
+Arriving at this time allows you take advantage of our Airport Welcome Team, participate in International Day (for international students) or arrive in time to enjoy our other welcome events.